Why Doctors Hate Their Computers

 The surgeons at the training session ranged in age from thirty to seventy, I estimated - about sixty per cent male, and one hundred per cent irritated at having to be there instead of seeing patients.
 Our trainer looked younger than any of us, maybe a few years out of college, with an early-Justin Bieber wave cut, a blue button-down shirt, and chinos.
+You will find it helpful to study this review of http://affairsite.org .
+Very useful information.
 Gazing out at his sullen audience, he seemed unperturbed.
 I learned during the next few sessions that each instructor had developed his or her own way of dealing with the hostile rabble.
 One was encouraging and parental, another unsmiling and efficient.
 Justin Bieber took the driver’s-ed approach: You don’t want to be here; I don’t want to be here; let’s just make the best of it.

 Read the whole article on the new yorker.

 All fields marked with an * are compulsory